IturbideSantos/open-text-compare/README.md

 No warranty or guarantee is provided, and the author(s) of this project are not liable for any losses, damages, or misinterpretations that may result from the use of this tool.

 Use responsibly — and thank you for trusting this project!

+## Test
+In order to test it locally, I recommend using a CORS disabled version of your browser.
+Here's an example on how to open the chrome:
+- Windows
+`bash
+start chrome --disable-web-security --user-data-dir="C:\chrome_dev" `

+- Mac
+`bash
+open -na "Google Chrome" --args --disable-web-security --user-data-dir="/tmp/chrome_dev" `

+- Linux
+`bash
+google-chrome --disable-web-security --user-data-dir="/tmp/chrome_dev"
+`